Challenges Faced with Exterior High-Rise Condo Repairs

 Do not attempt to use shortcuts

 Do not attempt to use shortcuts when it comes to quality to forgo the cost of accessing the area as it could backfire.
 This can be especially true if the repairs you are making are covered under warranty.
+In condo repair and maintenance, skipping steps may also violate the terms of building safety standards or conflict with established condo repairs responsibility agreements.

-Using a swing stage to do the work
+Using a Swing Stage to Do the Work

 Putting up a swing stage is not always very straightforward.
 The ends of the platform are held in place using stirrups that are connected to large electric motors.
-These motors are run using traction pullers that drift up and down of a series of diameter wire cables.
-The cables are linked to the beams on the roof of the holding structure, and the weight of the poles are expertly counter weighted to avoid overturning.
+These motors are run using traction pullers that drift up and down a series of diameter wire cables.
+The cables are linked to the beams on the roof of the holding structure, and the weight of the poles are expertly counterweighted to avoid overturning.
 The beams must be connected back to the holding structure.
 Going through the mentioned procedure needs some significant amount of skills and knowledge about the spreading of loads, selecting the right amount of counterweight and several other notable safety concerns.
 The entire system should be designed by an expert who has the necessary experience in installing, maintaining and changing the various parts.

-the elevator, hoists or crane?
+Еhe elevator, hoists or crane?

 At the onset of the job, all the weights, beams, drop cables, tie back cables and roof protection should be ferried to the roof using the elevator, hoists or a crane.
 In some cases, these pieces of equipment need to be carried to the roof by hand as some elevators do not reach the rooftops.
 After everything has safely arrived at the roof, the suspension part can be installed first followed by the drop cables that go from the side of the structure to the swing stage down the building.
 You need to get an electric cord to power the motors.
 Furthermore, you will need to address several other concerns such as car traffic, pedestrian traffic, landscaping structures and glass walls among others.

 When dealing with massive repair jobs, the planning and organization of the work is critical.
 High rise work will most probably have between ten and twenty repair jobs being done at a particular instant.
 The nature of the work may differ from one job to another but typically include everyday tasks such as waterproofing, grinding, chipping, forming, blasting and pouring simultaneously.
 This is a different level of multitasking, and it calls for careful planning and execution.
 It is important to have a clear and detailed sequence strategy before the project starts as it allows you to manage the people working there and how they time their tasks.
 Taking an example, when fixing damaged concrete parts, the reduction of capacity from the removal of some parts must be held into consideration.
-One must design and install the shores before concrete is removed whole all the other affected parts need to be repaired and reinforced as the removal can make them weaker.
+One must design and install the shores before concrete is removed while all the other affected parts need to be repaired and reinforced as the removal can make them weaker.

 One must also ensure that all the protective parts are installed on the building before the demolition work begins.
 Common protection parts include plywood over windows, netting, overhead protection in places where people are passing by and simple fences.
 When repairing areas near balconies, pedestrian lockouts should be put in place to keep people away from the working areas.